Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Cost-effectiveness evaluation

-When evaluating excess liability coverage, consider:
+When evaluating excess liability coverage, consider the following:

-• Industry benchmarks: Compare your coverage to similar businesses in your sector
+• Industry benchmarks: Compare your coverage to similar businesses in your sector.

-• Total cost of risk: Factor in potential out-of-pocket expenses for uninsured claims
+• Total cost of risk: Factor in potential out-of-pocket expenses for uninsured claims.

 Excess liability vs. umbrella insurance